 This film is the first job as a movie producer for Sherrie Lemire.
 Prior to production she had no experience in film.
 She has 14+ years of marketing experience with specializations in web strategy, writing/communications, process development and project management.
 She and director Jason Torrey married in 2011 a year after production wrapped.
 See more »

-The film was originally screened without any credits as an artistic choice.
-The film now screens with full ending credits but still opens with no title or opening credits.
+The film was originally screened without any credits as an artistic choice, the film makers wanted to break from tradition to ensure the audience left feeling unsettled.
+The film now screens with a title card and full ending credits.
 See more »

 Was this review helpful to you?